jyixzhou/GitHub-Tutorial/Activity_Instructions_Part_1.md

 ### Activities

 1. Create a new repository under your own account
-    - Click your profile picture on the top right - `Your Repositories` - `New`
+    - Look for a green buttom for `New` repository
     - Give a name (e.g. EPIDEM207-2023-winter) and a brief description of the repository
     - Set to *private* and check the box to add a README file